An article about the Best Things to Do and See in Guanajuato including the best views, museums, day trips, and much more.

 No matter what you choose, I guarantee you that you will end up loving your time in San Miguel de Allende my wonder friends!

-El Mercado Hidalgo is THE best spot for both street food (tortas for the win!!!) and souvenirs (ponchos everywhere!!!) so make sure to visit it during your travels to Guanajuato.
+El Mercado Hidalgo is THE best spot for both street food (tortas for the win!!!) and souvenirs (ponchos everywhere!!!) so it is natural for it to be on the list of the best things to do and see in Guanajuato.

 Founded in 1910 by Porfirio Diaz right before the Mexican Revolution, this market has endured the passage of time and now stands as one of Guanajuato’s most iconic buildings.

 It is located in the Avenida Juarez near the Alhondiga de Granaditas.
 It is impossible to miss the imposing railway-station looking market façade !!!!

 Enjoy the Beer Spa at Mineral de Pozos

 Two hours east of Guanajuato by car you shall reach the magical ghost town of Mineral de Pozos.
 This former mining town was abandoned by many decades and in recent times it started to start gaining a huge tourism boom.